Updated: June 28, 2025

 Property Taxes

-For example, a home in Montgomery County, MD may have a higher annual tax rate than a similarly priced home in Prince William County, VA.
-Over time, these differences significantly affect affordability, especially for shoppers on a tight budget.
-Therefore, when comparing suburbs, it is important to take into account not only the purchase price, but also the total annual tax obligation.
+For example, a home in Montgomery County, MD may have a different annual tax bill than a similarly priced home in Prince William County, VA.
+Over time, these differences can affect affordability, especially for buyers on a tight budget.
+When comparing suburbs, it is important to look beyond the purchase price and estimate the total annual tax obligation.

 Transportation and Commuting Costs